Charlie9009/CI_PP3_STORY/README.md

 8. As a site owner I want the user to have multiple path options.

-9. As a site owner I want to be able to see how many has finished he story in either path.
+9. As a site owner I want to be able to see how many has finished the story in either path.

+10. As a site owner I want to have a loot system for the user.

 ### Flowchart